fastscape-lem/fastscapelib/doc/source/install.md

 Where `/path/to/prefix` is the path where the header files will be installed (skip this option if you want to install Fastscapelib in a default location).

+If you have installed [xtensor] in a custom directory, you can help CMake find it by setting the `-DXTENSOR_DIR` option.

 See Section {doc}`build_options` for more information on the available build options.